 Factor 3: Cash Flow and Risk Tolerance

-Many successful firms don't pick just one model.
+Many successful agencies don’t pick just one model.
 Instead, they offer contingency for standard roles, retained search for executive placements, and temp-to-perm for hiring companies that want flexibility.
-The key is pricing each model accurately so you're not subsidizing one service line with another.
+The key is pricing each model accurately so you’re not subsidizing one service line with another.

 A Practical Test